Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/snowflake-data-share.md

 !!!warning "Backfilling data has an additional cost"

-    Contact your Amplitude account team for pricing.
+    Contact your Amplitude Account Manager for pricing.

 ## Remove Data Share from Amplitude